 You should figure out, roughly, how much this trip is going to cost you.
 Even if you have prepaid for items such as hotel rooms, it’s a good plan to know how much money you should bring with you or have accessible.
 Running into financial troubles away from home is not a recipe for a joyous vacation.

 A major cost on your trip will be gasoline.
 Before you head out, check the gas price averages of the states you’ll be passing through.
-You should also download the AAA app, which can show you the cheapest gas stations in the area you’re in.
+You should also download the AAA Auto Club App, which can show you the cheapest gas stations in the area you’re in.
 Other cost considerations include tolls and attractions.

 Plan Your Route